trotttrotttrott/things/README.md

 open and close time every time you open a thing in order to calculate the cumulative time you've spent working on a thing.

+## Thing Directories

+For complex things that require extended research, multiple files, or collaboration with AI tools, you can create a directory for it.

+Directories are stored in `THINGS_DIR/things-deep/{thing-id}/`.

+Things that have directories show a `*` indicator in the list.

 ## Actions

 ```